wallysuarez/ios-unit-1-review-lab/README.md

 a.
 The code below doesn't compile.
 Why?
 Fix it so that it does compile.

+Answer: The property .homePlanet is a constant and must be changed into a variable in order for the code to compile.

 ```swift
 class Giant {
     var name: String